-Email marketing has changed considerably since it’s conception and more email campaigns are being opened on a mobile than ever before.
-Depending on your audience’s location, age, industry etc. the percentage of email opens via mobile device varies.
-However, analytics generally conclude that at least half of emails are being opened on mobile.
-On top of that, some readers may also first check their emails on their phone, before taking a more in depth look later via desktop.
+Email marketing has changed considerably over the years and more email campaigns are being opened on mobiles than ever before.
+For each campaign, the percentage of emails opened on mobile devices will vary according to your audience's location, age, industry etc but, in general, analytics show at least half of emails are opened on mobiles.
+On top of this, many people check their emails on their phones first, before taking a more in-depth look later on their desktops.

 1. Make your ‘calls to action’ the focal point of your email

 Lead your readers to your call to action (CTA) and consider how you can make it stand out from its surrounding content.
 Don’t underestimate the power of colour; a contrasting accent colour can catch even distracted eyes.
 And, keep in mind that a cursor is a lot more precise than a thumb, so make your button noticeable and easily clickable for your mobile users.

 In short, think louder, larger, and simpler so that mobile users won’t miss your CTA or accidentally click the wrong link.